Takbir: Usage by Christians

-The phrase (Allah; meaning God in English) is only used by Arab Christians in third person view, and is rarely mentioned during prayers or church service.
-The Palestinian Christians use Allah in their prayer to refer to the creator of the world, and the takbir as an expression of their faith.
+The phrase (Allah; meaning God in English) is recited by Arabic speaking Orthodox Christians as an expression of their faith.
+Palestinian Christians use Allah in their prayer to refer to the creator of the world, and the takbir as an expression of their faith.
 The use of takbir has been defended by Theodosios Hanna, the Palestinian Orthodox Archbishop of Sebastia.

 Use on flags

 Afghanistan

 The Afghan constitution that came into force on January 4, 2004, required that Allāhu akbar be inscribed on the flag of the Islamic Republic of Afghanistan.
 After the 2021 Taliban offensive, the flag of the first emirate was readopted, and thus the takbīr removed from the flag.

 Iran

-Allāhu akbar is written in stylized form across the bottom of the green stripe and the top of the red stripe of the flag of the Islamic Republic of Iran, adopted in 1980.
+Allāhu akbar is written in stylised form across the bottom of the green stripe and the top of the red stripe of the flag of the Islamic Republic of Iran, adopted in 1980.

 Iraq

-The phrase Allāhu akbar is written on the center of the flag of Iraq.
+The phrase Allāhu akbar is written on the centre of the flag of Iraq.

 During the Gulf War in January 1991, Saddam Hussein held a meeting with top military commanders, where it was decided to add the words Allāhu akbar (described as the Islamic battle cry) to Iraq's flag to boost his secular regime's religious credentials, casting himself as the leader of an Islamic army.
 Hussein described the flag as "the banner of jihad and monotheism".

 In 2004, the US-picked Iraqi Governing Council approved a new flag for Iraq that abandoned symbols of Hussein's regime, such as the words Allāhu akbar.
 In January 2008, however, Iraq's parliament passed a law to change the flag by leaving in the phrase, but changing the calligraphy of the words Allāhu akbar, which had been a copy of Hussein's handwriting, to a Kufic script.
-The Iraqi flag under Hussein had each of the two words of the phrase written in one of the spaces between the stars on the central band; the flag adopted in 2008 decided to leave the phrase in, removes the stars.
+The Iraqi flag under Hussein had each of the two words of the phrase written in one of the spaces between the stars on the central band; the flag adopted in 2008 kept the phrase and removed the stars.